encode/starlette/README.md

 * `.wsconnect(url, subprotocols=None, **options)` - Takes the same set of arguments as `requests.get()`.

+May raise `starlette.websockets.Disconnect` if the application does not accept the websocket connection.

 #### Receiving data

 * `.receive_text()` - Wait for incoming text sent by the application and return it.